Accenture/openathon-2019-react/labs/lab-04/README.md

 ## Adding a Router Component

-At the core of every React Router application should be a router component.
+At the core of every React Router application should be a **router** component.
 Also, you need to determine which type of router to use.
 For web projects that need to handle dynamic requests **_BrowserRouter_** is the most suitable.

 1. Import _BrowserRouter_ from ```react-router-dom``` in your App controller:

     ```javascript
+    /* App.jsx */

     import { BrowserRouter as Router } from "react-router-dom";
     ```